mustafabayar/immo_trakt/README.md

 Botfather will return bot token to access the HTTP API.

 ### **telegram.chat_id**:
 To get your chat id, you need to send a message to the newly registered bot.
-After that you can use the following bash command to get the chat id:
+After that you can use the following curl command to get the chat id:
 ```
 $ curl https://api.telegram.org/bot[TELEGRAM_BOT_TOKEN]/getUpdates
 ```